 Please be aware of the mannerisms of both your pets when introducing your Frenchie to the cat.
 If your cat’s ears are laid back, or their tail is swinging back and forth, it is a reliable indicator of unease.

 When your French Bulldog displays this prey drive, they may stiffen, glare, and can begin to bark or whine.
 When you see those signs, don’t let them close to the cat.
-Ideal world their body language around your cat should be calm and relaxed.
-Now lets work through the following steps.
+In a ideal world, their body language around your cat should be calm and relaxed.
+Now let’s work through the following steps.

 |Ahead of time, exercise your Frenchie and give them something to eat.
 Then either put your French Bulldog on a short leash or put them in their crate.|